EdisonYCA/EqualWeightIndexFund/README.md

 method from the pandas library; I consistently got future-warnings.
 I found that the best way to remedy this was to use the **.concat** before the foor-loop on the data of the first stock, and then add the remaining data.

-Lastly, a challenge faced was that the data gathering of each ticker using HTTP requests was incredibly slow when doing one ticker at a time.
+Lastly, a challenge faced was that the data gathering of each stock using HTTP requests was incredibly slow when doing one stock at a time.
 However, the IEX Cloud API allowed for batch calls, which allowed me to call only have to call 5 requests when splitting the stocks into sublists of 100 length each.
 As a result, this program became 5x more efficent.

 ```/EqualWeightIndexFund/equal_weight_s&p_500.py``` contains the source code for this program. *Please keep in mind that if you'd like to run this program, a free secret IEX Cloud API Token is required.*